rxshabN/patreon-clone/README.md

 ## Features

-- User Authentication using Google and GitHub OAuth
+- User Authentication using Google and GitHub OAuth.
 - Create, read, and manage user profiles
 - Payment integration with Razorpay for subscriptions
 - Responsive design with Tailwind CSS